zumasys/docs/site/rover/release-notes/web/1-11-0/README.md

     - Quotes and Orders date sort now works properly.
     - Quotes date filter now works properly.
     - Fixed scenarios where Quotes and Orders paging were not functional.
+  - **Inventory**
+    - Fixed sorting issue when selecting a rows-per-page option greater than 10, paginating, and then applying a sort.